-The purity and transparency of Nymphenburg porcelain can only be achieved if the composition of the porcelain material and the firing technique are optimally coordinated.
-The different firing processes are decisive here: A first so-called bisque firing hardens the porcelain greenware at 950°C. Then they can bei immersed in a glaze bath and fired again at around 1,400°C for up to 36 hours.
-During this second firing the porcelain shrinks to approximately one sixth of its size and the glaze fuses with the porcelain.
+The purity and transparency of Nymphenburg porcelain can only be achieved if the composition of the mass and the firing technique are optimally coordinated.
+The various firing processes are crucial here: an initial so-called glow firing hardens the porcelain blanks at 950°C. The porcelain blanks are then immersed in a glaze bath and fired at around 1,400°C until they are transparent.
+They are then immersed in a glaze bath and fired again at around 1,400°C for up to 36 hours.
+During this second glaze firing, in which the porcelain shrinks by about one-sixth of its size, the glaze fuses with the porcelain.
 After painting, the porcelain is fired for the last time.
-Some colors change significantly in the heat of the kiln.
-It takes the greatest skill of a painter to know how to mix and apply colors and how they develop during firing.
+During this process, some colors change significantly.
+It requires the highest skill of a painter until he knows how to estimate how to mix and apply colors and how they develop during firing.